cmahajan49/chetanmahajan-portfolio/README.md

 # Chetan Mahajan — Portfolio

-This is a minimal, responsive static portfolio template for Akash Gaikwad.
+This is a minimal, responsive static portfolio template for Chetan Mahajan.

 How to use